Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Nonlocal isotropic elasticity

 When the weight function $\omega(r_{ij})=1$, the coefficients become

 which are the same as the extended bond-based PD in \cite{zhu2017peridynamic}.
-Here, the values of $c_1$ or $c_2$ is one half of those in \cite{zhu2017peridynamic} because of the consideration of direct bond force and reaction bond forces.
-In sum, the bond deformation and bond force considering the weight function are
+The values of $c_1$ or $c_2$ are halved in the present study compared to those reported in \cite{zhu2017peridynamic}, due to the inclusion of direct bond force and reaction bond forces.
+Overall, the bond deformation and bond force, when taking into account the weight function, can be described as follows:

 And the corresponding governing equations are